The Fabulous Carriageworks Farmers Market Sydney

 Carriageworks Farmers Market is THE place to go for organic, artisan goods.
 It’s not one for bargain hunters, but it’s packed with delicious, exciting things, many of which make fantastic gifts.

-This busy Saturday morning market is housed in an old railway blacksmith shed near Redfern train station.
-It’s one of the few undercover markets in Sydney making it a perfect place to visit rain, hail or shine and while it is popular, it’s not usually too crowded to enjoy.
+Housed in an old railway blacksmith shed near Redfern train station, this weekly market is one of the few undercover markets in Sydney, making it a perfect place to visit rain, hail or shine.

 What will I find at the Carriageworks Farmers Market?

-Carriageworks is the perfect market for food lovers who want to sample some of Sydney’s best local produce.
-I always enjoy chatting with the stallholders who are more than happy to talk about their products and answer any questions you have.
+Carriageworks are the perfect market for food lovers who want to sample some of Sydney’s best local produce.
+The stallholders are almost always happy to chat about their products and answer questions you have.

-There over 70 regular stalls that rotate throughout the month with about 40 or so trading each week.
-An hour or so here is a fantastic way to start the weekend, and it is a good halfway point on an early morning walk exploring the inner west.
+There are over 70 regular stalls that rotate throughout the month, with about 40 trading each week.
+An hour here is a fantastic way to start the weekend, and it is a good halfway point on an early morning walk exploring the inner west.

 The market features mainly organic and sustainable locally sourced produce from farms and providers across NSW.
 There is an excellent range of goods, from fresh flowers to artisan cheeses, local oysters, organic chocolate and plenty of organic vegetables.

 Even if you are a visitor staying in a hotel with no kitchen access, this place is worth a visit to stock up on sweet treats, yummy fresh rustic bread and cakes.

 What I usually buy when I visit